 How to Keep Your Organization Legal: Advice from An ADA AdvocatePublished on

 While I know a lot about the federal laws that provide access to Americans with disabilities, I am not a lawyer.
-However, I can help you better understand the need for accessibility and, hopefully, provide information that can help you identify if you are at risk for a lawsuit or grievance process.
+However, I can help you better understand the need for accessibility, accessibility laws, and, hopefully, provide information that can help you identify if you are at risk for a lawsuit or grievance process.

 The first thing you need to understand is the difference between laws, policies, and standards.
 Here is my brief “Schoolhouse Rock” style overview.